 If you want a good quality drone that's easy to fly, at this price you can't go wrong with the Yuneec Breeze.

 Reasons to buy

-This impressively built folding pocket drone is smaller than an iPhone 11 and is nearly £200 cheaper than the DJI Spark, but then it doesn’t sport nearly as many features and its digitally stabilised camera can’t be tilted remotely.
+This impressively built folding pocket drone is smaller than an iPhone 11 and is a lot cheaper than the DJI Spark, but then it doesn’t sport nearly as many features and its digitally stabilised camera can’t be tilted remotely.
 Nevertheless, you probably won’t find a better-equipped personal selfie drone at this size and price.

 The Dobby can fly up to 100 metres away using a wi-fi enabled iOS or Android device and is capable of shooting 4K video, but only when digital stabilization (EIS) is off.
 As soon as you switch EIS on, the image is cropped to 1080p.
 Also, because the camera’s angle can’t be controlled from the ground, you’ll need to tilt it manually to your preferred angle before take off.

 The Dobby takes pretty decent 13 megapixel stills but, because its camera doesn’t have a gimbal, you do get an awful lot of rolling shutter (wobbly jelly-like movement) when shooting videos.
 Nevertheless, this is still a great pocket-sized model for taking basic selfie snaps and short video bites.

 15. Nikko Air DRL Race Vision 220 FPV Pro